brandondombrowsky/bstWithDups/README.md

   8. stringTestFile.txt - a test file with 10 Strings

 # Build instructions:
-> The build insructions to make bstWithDups work
+> The build insructions to make bstWithDups work.
-- Copy each Java file into its own class with matching name in new source folder
+- Copy each Java file into its own class with matching name in new source folder.
-- Copy each text file into its own text file with matching name in same source file
+- Copy each text file into its own text file with matching name in same source file.
-- Alternatively download and drag entire src file into desktop IDE icon
+- Alternatively download and drag entire src file into desktop IDE icon.
-- Run program from Main class
+- Run program from Main class.
-- No bugs or runtime errors expected
+- No bugs or runtime errors expected.

 # Code output:
 > A text file called Results.txt.
-Ex: Output.jpeg
+Ex: Output.jpeg.